vslinuxdotnet/ChatpadX360/README.md

 <br>
 This source code support the original: PIC16F883 and a alternative compatible pinout: PIC18F26k20.<br>
 If you have the microsoft chip, you can replace it with one of this PIC's.<br>
+To flash use the pickit3 programmer, see the pinout in img folder.<br>
+The chatpad keyboard use 3.3v, and have a boost converter on the right side, and go to 3.8V.<br>
+If you what, you can do a bypass on boost, and power it at 5V.<br>
 To compile use Mikroc in https://www.mikroe.com/mikroc-pic or get the hex files in the hex folder.
 <br><br>
 Please <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ebay@vslinux.net&lc=PT&no_note=0&item_name=Open+Source+Software&cn=&curency_code=EUR&bn=PP-DonationsBF:btn_donateCC_LG.gif:NonHosted">donate</a> to support this and other projects